GaurabPrasai/fikson/README.md

 ---

-Recom demonstrates the potential of combining machine learning with web technologies to solve real-world problems.
+Fikson demonstrates the potential of combining machine learning with web technologies to solve real-world problems.
 Explore the project, and feel free to contribute or adapt it to your needs!